-Foam photography museum is currently closed to the public until further notice.
+Foam photography museum is currently closed to the public until 1 June 2020.
 Explore more with us online as we present you with exhibitions, artist Q&A’s, curator tours, magazine highlights, talent features and more.

 We went live on Instagram to show you highlights of our new exhibition On Earth – Imaging, Technology and the Natural World.
 Foam curator Hinde Haest and artistic director Marcel Feil walked us through the exhibition and answered your questions.
 You can watch the full video on our IGTV at @foam_amsterdam.

 Foam is supported by the BankGiro Loterij, De Brauw Blackstone Westbroek, City of Amsterdam, Foam Members, Olympus and the VandenEnde Foundation.